Research Topics

 The grass is always greener on the other side

 It's in our own interest that our main impact should be intellectual and not ecological.
-Let's try to "green" our own research and spread what we know: greenkillies.org.
+Let's try to "green" our own research and spread what we know.
 In France, there is a collective effort to green research called labos1point5.
+Greening activities has become an official governmental strategy and whatever we will save can be invested in the military.

 Adaptation